da-luce/cv/README.md

 > [!NOTE]
 > The Makefile builds PDFs and images locally.
 PDFs and images are uploaded to an [S3](https://aws.amazon.com/s3/) bucket via a [GitHub Action](./.github/workflows/deploy.yml) for easy access.
 Storage cost is extremely low: for a 2 MB resume and cover letter, it would be just over a cent for three **years**.

-## Setting Up AWS Account
+## Deploying Artifacts to AWS

+Follow these steps to set up your AWS account and configure GitHub Actions for automatic CV deployment.

-1. Preview changes:
+1. Preview the Terraform changes

     ```bash
     terraform plan
     ```

-2. Apply configuration:
+2. Apply the configuration

     ```bash
     terraform apply
     ```

-3. Retrieve the GitHub Actions variables:
+3. Retrieve the GitHub Actions credentials and bucket name

     ```bash
     # Access Key ID